-Leg of lamb roasted with lemon juice and fresh garlic and rosemary, topped with a drizzling of sauce made from its own pan drippings and herbs.
-This is the best way to prepare lamb!
+Roasted Leg of Lamb is flavored with zippy lemon juice, fresh garlic, rosemary, and is topped with a sauce made from its own pan drippings and herbs.
+This is the best way to enjoy roast lamb!

-No matter how you choose to cook your lamb, giving it time to rest is key if you want it to turn out well.
-This is because letting your lamb rest will help it become juicer, as well as allow it to finish some of its internal cooking.
-The FDA recommends that you let your lamb rest for a minimum of 3 minutes before slicing and eating.
+No matter how you choose to cook your dish, giving it time to rest is key if you want it to turn out well.
+This is because letting the meat rest will help it become juicer, as well as allow it to finish some of its internal cooking.
+The FDA recommends that you let your meat rest for a minimum of 3 minutes before slicing and eating.
 If you have the patience, you should wait 15 minutes.
-15 minutes of rest gives lamb enough time for the inside to finish cooking and delivers the juiciest cut of meat you can get.
+15 minutes of rest gives it enough time for the inside to finish cooking and delivers the juiciest cut of meat you can get.

-The FDA recommends that you cook your lamb to an internal temperature of 145 degrees Fahrenheit, which is 63 Celsius.
-This will help ensure that all the harmful bacteria is killed and that it is safe for you and your family to enjoy.
+There are some recipes where cooking time isn’t a suggestion but rather an obligation.
+Okay – no one is going to bang down your door if you don’t follow the timing instructions to a tee, but you get the gist.
+That said, the FDA recommends that you cook your lamb to an internal temperature of 145 degrees Fahrenheit.
+This will help ensure that all the harmful bacteria are killed and that it is safe for you and your loved ones to enjoy.

 If you like this recipe, you may be interested in these other delicious main course recipes:

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.